ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 So why do both of them exist?

-Effects aren't lifecycle functions because their "lifecycle" depends on the value inside of them updating.
+Effects aren't component lifecycle functions, because their "lifecycle" depends on the value inside of them updating.

 You could end up tracking some state inside of the effect and then have to [untrack](https://svelte.dev/docs/svelte/svelte#untrack) the value:

 ```ts:example
 import { untrack } from 'svelte'